 Williamstown, MA 01267

-If your financial aid award is not yet completed, you are still responsible for the payment of the balance on the enclosed statement.
-If you have questions regarding financial aid including loans, please contact the Office of Financial Aid at (413) 597-4181.
+If your financial aid award is not yet completed, you are still responsible for the payment of the balance on your billing statement.
+If you have questions regarding financial aid, including loans, please contact the Office of Financial Aid at email@example.com or (413) 597-4181.

 Methods of Payment